mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 There are 2 scenarios we need to cater for with a `DELETE /consents/{id}` request:
-1. A DFSP-hosted Auth Service, where no details about the Consent are stored in the Hub, and
+1. A DFSP-hosted Auth Service, where no details about the Consent are stored in the Switch, and
-2. A Hub-hosted Auth Service, where the Hub hosted auth service is considered the Authoritative source on the `Consent` object
+2. A Switch hosted Auth Service, where the Switch hosted auth service is considered the Authoritative source on the `Consent` object

-## 2.1 Unlinking without a Hub Hosted Auth Service
+## 4.1 Unlinking without a Switch Hosted Auth Service
 In this case, the switch passes on the `DELETE /consents/123` request to the DFSP in the `FSPIOP-Destination` header.

 ![Unlinking-DFSP-Hosted](./assets/linking/6a-unlinking-dfsp-hosted.svg)